After 40 years of service legacy mission system for high-altitude U-2 is replaced

 |0

-This work, After 40 years of service legacy mission system for high-altitude U-2 is replaced [Image 1 of 3], by TSgt Christopher Carwile, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, After 40 years of service legacy mission system for high-altitude U-2 is replaced, by TSgt Christopher Carwile, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

-After 40 years of service legacy mission system for high-altitude U-2 is replaced

 LEAVE A COMMENT